Als gäbe es Morgen

 An evening exploring Palestinian literature forged in the crucible of starvation, displacement, and the constant fear of death under genocide.
 How do such extreme conditions reshape language?
 What happens to words when they are pushed to the very edge of existence?
 And what truths emerge from writing that stands at the precipice of life and death?
 Who is willing to listen?
-A conversation between Husam Maarouf, Alaa Alqaisi and Esther Dischereit.
+A conversation between Husam Maarouf and Esther Dischereit.

 Husam Maarouf is a poet from Gaza and the co-founder of Gaza Publications, an independent press launched during the genocide who publishes urgent new Palestinian writing.
 His work, devoted to the traumas of his homeland, includes two poetry collections, Death Smells Like Glass and The Barber Loyal To His Dead Clients, as well as the novel Ram’s Chisel.